 Initial contact to assess the strength of the matter: full access to documentation

-Do not "rigidity" the scope of the expert witness report, for reasons of rigor, methodology and credibility.
+Do not extra limit the scope of the expert witness report, for reasons of rigor, methodology and credibility.